Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Experiments

 We evaluate the decoupled surrogate on four synthetic suites (each targeting one proposition from Section~\ref{sec:mismatch}) and three real-data benchmarks spanning vision, human annotators, and tabular model routing.
 All methods share the same backbone and training budget within each benchmark; full details are in the appendix.

-\paragraph{Synthetic suites (Appendix~\ref{app:synthetic}).} Each suite isolates one surrogate pathology by varying only the structural quantity that appears in the corresponding proposition while holding the Bayes problem fixed. \emph{(i)}~Nested redundant experts (Prop.~\ref{prop:additive-gradient}): the decoupled surrogate achieves defer regret $0.0002$ vs.\ $0.2383$ for the best baseline at $J{=}24$. \emph{(ii)}~Rare specialist (Prop.~\ref{prop:picce-starvation}): the decoupled surrogate routes to the specialist with probability $0.994$ where PiCCE routes with probability $0$. \emph{(iii)}~Shared acceptability (Prop.~\ref{prop:mao25-setmass}): the decoupled surrogate reaches defer regret $0.0008$ vs.\ $0.0643$. \emph{(iv)}~Class--expert coupling (Prop.~\ref{prop:asm-coupling}): with $32$ distractors, the decoupled surrogate achieves defer regret $0.0292$ vs.\ $0.0998$.
+\paragraph{Synthetic suites (Appendix~\ref{app:synthetic}).} Each suite isolates one surrogate pathology by varying only the structural quantity relevant to the corresponding proposition while keeping the Bayes problem analytically known. \emph{(i)}~Nested redundant experts, targeting Add.\ CE amplification (Prop.~\ref{prop:additive-gradient}): at $J{=}24$, defer regret $0.0002$ vs.\ $0.348$ for Add.\ CE (best baseline: PiCCE at $0.238$). \emph{(ii)}~Rare specialist, targeting PiCCE starvation (Prop.~\ref{prop:picce-starvation}): on shared-correct samples, the decoupled surrogate selects the specialist with probability $0.994$ vs.\ $0$ for PiCCE. \emph{(iii)}~Shared acceptability, targeting Mao25's set-mass collapse (Prop.~\ref{prop:mao25-setmass}): the decoupled surrogate reaches defer regret $0.0008$ vs.\ $0.154$ for Mao25. \emph{(iv)}~Class--expert coupling, targeting A-SM (Prop.~\ref{prop:asm-coupling}): A-SM's mixed class--expert Hessian block grows from $0.12$ at $J{=}1$ to $0.48$ at $J{=}17$ ($\approx 0.12\sqrt{J}$), while the decoupled surrogate's is identically zero by construction (Appendix~\ref{app:synth-geometry}).

 \paragraph{CIFAR-10 with synthetic experts (Appendix~\ref{app:cifar10}).} We train a ResNet-12 end-to-end on CIFAR-10 with $J$ nested redundant experts whose correctness is drawn from a shared latent (Section~\ref{app:synth-ce}).
-Table~\ref{tab:cifar10-main} reports system accuracy and classifier accuracy (the accuracy of the class head alone, ignoring the routing decision).
-The decoupled surrogate is the only method that \emph{improves} over the standalone classifier at every~$J$, while all baselines degrade as the redundant pool grows.
-A-SM's classifier accuracy collapses from $.831$ ($J{=}8$) to $.680$ ($J{=}32$), directly confirming the softmax-coupling pathology of Proposition~\ref{prop:asm-coupling}.
+Table~\ref{tab:cifar10-main} reports system and classifier accuracy.
+The decoupled surrogate is the only method in our comparison that \emph{improves} over the standalone classifier at every~$J$; Add.\ CE, A-SM, and OvA degrade as the redundant pool grows.
+A-SM's classifier accuracy collapses from $.831$ ($J{=}8$) to $.680$ ($J{=}32$), consistent with the softmax-coupling pathology of Proposition~\ref{prop:asm-coupling}.

-\paragraph{CIFAR-10H with human annotators (Appendix~\ref{app:cifar10h}).} We freeze a pretrained ResNet-12 and train only the L2D head on CIFAR-10H~\citep{peterson2019human}, using $J$ real human annotators subsampled from the crowd.
-Results are averaged over $5$ annotator draws (Table~\ref{tab:cifar10h-main}).
-The decoupled surrogate leads system accuracy at every~$J$ and is the only method that preserves classifier quality (${\ge}.889$), while A-SM collapses from $.890$ ($J{=}5$) to $.470$ ($J{=}20$) and OvA becomes unstable (std $.203$ at $J{=}10$).
+\paragraph{CIFAR-10H with human annotators (Appendix~\ref{app:cifar10h}).} We freeze a pretrained ResNet-12 and train only the L2D head on CIFAR-10H~\citep{peterson2019human} with $J$ real annotators subsampled from the crowd ($5$ draws, Table~\ref{tab:cifar10h-main}).
+The decoupled surrogate leads system accuracy at every~$J$ with stable classifier quality (${\ge}.889$); A-SM collapses from $.890$ ($J{=}5$) to $.470$ ($J{=}20$) and OvA becomes unstable (std $.203$ at $J{=}10$).